-The front end of the Ferrari 488 Pista looks different from the GTB, but not just for the sake of looking different.
+The front end of the Ferrari 488 Pista looks different from the GTB.
+However, this is not just for the sake of looking different.
 Its redesign, along with the S-Duct in the hood, rear spoiler and rear diffuser all contribute to higher aero efficiency and downforce compared to the 488 GTB.

 Naturally, the 488 Pista inherits Ferrari’s latest chassis developments, with a goal to make the car’s higher handling potential accessible to all drivers, not just pros.
 Key to that claim is a new generation of the Side Slip Control System (SSC 6.0), an enhanced braking system and a new specific tire, the Michelin Sport Cup 2.

-Another first for a Ferrari road car is the Ferrari Dynamic Enhancer (FDE), selectable via the manettino switch on the steering wheel, which helps the driver control oversteer.
+Another first for a Ferrari road car is the Ferrari Dynamic Enhancer (FDE).
+It is selectable via the manettino switch on the steering wheel, which helps the driver control oversteer.
 The technology is said to make performance on the limit easier to reach and control, even for non-expert drivers.
 On the hardware side, recalibrated SCM-E dampers and the 10-percent stiffer springs contribute to improved handling precision.

 The 488 Pista is Waiting for You

-Finally, Ferrari made the 488 Pista look like a racecar with a two-tone livery that runs the entire length of the car, starting at the front bumper, dipping into the S-Duct and continuing all the way to the rear spoiler.
+Finally, Ferrari made the 488 Pista look like a racecar.
+It’s a beaut, featuring a two-tone livery that runs the entire length of the car, starting at the front bumper, dipping into the S-Duct.
+It continues all the way to the rear spoiler.